 The best time for travelling to the east of South Africa is the dry and mild winter from May to September.
 From December to February, thunderstorms and heavy precipitation can occur.

-The best time for hippo and wildlife spotting is in southern winter from May to September.
-In winter the day temperature is pleasant and not too hot.
-The reason hippos feed in the daytime as well and not only at night as they are doing during summer.
+The best time for hippo and wildlife spotting is in the southern winter, from May to September.
+In winter, the day temperature is pleasant and not too hot.
+The reason hippos feed in the daytime as well and not only at night as they do during summer.
 Also, the game is more active because of the pleasant temps at this time of the year.

 Guided tours are offered for Loggerhead and Leatherback turtles during summer in the night from November to March and hatchlings emerge after roughly 70 days between January to March.
 More information and booking

 Crowds and Weather by Season